Skip to main content

 const RECIPIENT = "GsbwXfJraMomNxBcpR3DBFyKCCmN9SKGzKFJBNKxRFkT";

-const signature = await deposit(RECIPIENT, USDC, ONE_HUNDRED_USDC);
+const result = await deposit(RECIPIENT, USDC, ONE_HUNDRED_USDC);

 The tokens are encrypted under the recipient’s X25519 key.
 Only they can withdraw them.